 (The children relate to this part of the story because we have two gerbils, a red-toed frog, and a rabbit as classroom pets.)

 Sometime during circle that garden spider found its way to Sissy’s leg.
 A student notices and cries out, “Sissy, Kris’ spider is on your leg!”
 Sissy doesn't scream but I squawk as she involuntarily reflexes her leg and the spider lands on Vance’s shirt.
 Kristopher quickly grabs it and puts it back in the aquarium.

 I look around the circle and notice wide-eyed listening.

-I tell Jake that I felt startled, scared, and glad that Kristopher's spider didn’t land on me and that I'm also glad the spider wasn't hurt as it hurled across the circle.
+I let Jake and the students know that I felt startled, scared, and glad that Kristopher's spider didn’t land on me and that I'm also glad the spider wasn't hurt as it hurled across the circle.

 I turn to Olivia.

 "I see your tears."
 (A couple other children are crying too.)
 "I'm sad that the spider is dead."
 Olivia gets up and walks to the peace table to cry some more.

 Jake quietly sits down next to Miranda.
 "And I'm sad for Jake, because I know he was trying to be helpful when we were afraid and now we realize that this little creature that breathes just like you and I do is not living anymore."

 "We can have a funeral," says Will.
 (We later have a memorial and put the spider in the garden outside.)

 "Children, when something uncomfortable happens, there is usually a lesson for us."